Red Snapper Picatta

 - Preheat oven to 375º.
 Place a large piece of parchment paper or foil on a rimmed baking sheet.
 Arrange 5 or 6 lemon slices in a line in the middle of the parchment (about the same length as the fish).
 Lay snapper on top of lemon slices.

-- Drizzle with olive oil and white wine.
-Season liberally with Adams reserve seasoning then lay garlic slices on top.
-Add remaining lemon slices and scatter capers over the fish.
+- Drizzle olive oil and white wine over fish and season liberally with Adams reserve seasoning.
+Lay garlic slices on top and remaining lemon slices.
+Scatter capers over everything.

 - Close up parchment (or foil) and seal loosely.
 Place in oven and cook for 16 to 18 minutes or until fish is white all the way through.
 Open parchment carefully to avoid being burned by steam.